mingyeeee/RUhacks2021/README.md

 ```

 and depending on which simulation is identified by MobileNet an animation is rendered on the piece of paper.
 To achive this we made use of projective geometry, in particular homography.
-A geametrical transformation that preserve the
+A geometrical transformation that preserve the

 #### Homography